aws-samples/amazon-vod-preset-convert/README.md

 ```
 python –version
 ```
 Please make sure that the Python version is a variation of **2.7.x**.
+If this condition is met, you may skip the next section ‘Installing Python’

 #### Installing AWS CLI